Your employer has to obey the law on your working conditions. You have a right to get breaks as well as time off for holidays and when you're sick.

 |Employed for at least a year, but less than three years||Two weeks of vacation|

 |Employed for at least three years||Three weeks of vacation|

 Your annual vacation pay is usually 4% of the amount you earned during the preceding year.

 Absence for Illness or Accident

-Right to Sick Leave Without Losing Your Job: If you can't work because you're sick or had an accident, your employer can't fire you as long as you've been working for at least three continuous months.
+Right to Sick Leave Without Losing Your Job: If you can't work because you're sick or had an accident, your employer can't fire you.
 You can be off work for up to 26 weeks over a 12 month period without losing your job.
 But your employer doesn't have to pay you during this time.